 Decorating your locker

-Honestly, I think lockers should be mainly for utility, BUT it can be hard to resist a chance to “make it your own”
+Honestly, I think lockers should be mainly for utility, BUT it can be hard to resist a chance to “make it your own” with some locker decorations?

 - Locker succulents are totally adorable!